seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 create account: this was tested by using the name, email, and password to see if the account can be created.

+Choose Brand: this was tested by choosing a brand to see if the correct brand page shows up.
+Since this functionality couldn't fail, the test was designed to test in two ways: choose a popular brand and choose a brand with its first letter of its name.

 # Explain the use of assertions and checkpoints

 The use of assertions and checkpoints is to check if the test works as expected.
 They help the testers understand if tests have passed or failed.